Home Hemodialysis (HHD) is similar to in-center hemodialysis, as both use a machine to filter wastes and fluid from the blood.

-- Can be done at home, on vacation, or while traveling.
+- Options to be done at home, on vacation, or while traveling

 - Control over when your treatments are performed

-- Helps you maintain your lifestyle and do many of the activities you enjoy
+- Maintenance of your lifestyle and ability to do many of the activities you enjoy

-- Treatments can be done overnight while you sleep
+- The choice to complete treatments overnight while you sleep

-- May help provide you with more energy, restful sleep, and to fell better overall
+- Helping provide you with more energy, restful sleep, and to fell better overall

 More detailed information about Home Hemodialysis is available in our Patient Treatment Options Guide.